 From one to two days, and 5,000 to 8,000 daily visitors

-Christian Öster, Olof Isacson and Philip Johansson.
-That's the name of the three founders behind Amaze Festival.
-With a strong connection to Smögen and an idea to mix intimate daytime party, exotic open-air nightclub and grand festival, Amaze Festival could become a reality in 2018.
-The festival was then only one day long and the audience came to listen to EDM artists like Steve Angello, Otto Knows and Molly Sandén.
-Since then, the number of days has doubled and so has the number of visitors – from one to two days and 5,000 to 8,000 daily visitors.
-Since December 2022, All Things Live is also a co-owner.
+Christian Öster, Olof Isacson, and Philip Johansson.
+These are the three founders behind Amaze Festival.
+With a strong connection to Smögen and an idea to mix an intimate daytime party, an exotic open-air nightclub, and a grand festival, Amaze Festival became a reality in 2018.
+The festival was initially only one day long, and the audience came to listen to EDM artists like Steve Angello, Otto Knows, and Molly Sandén.
+Since then, the number of days has doubled, and so has the number of visitors – from one to two days, and from 5,000 to 8,000 daily visitors.
+Since December 2022, All Things Live has also become a co-owner.

 At the time of writing, the 2023 edition of Amaze Festival has recently taken place.
-A total of 14 artists and bands were on stage, where, for example, Victor Leksell, Dada Life and Daniela Rathana got the audience rocking on day one, and where Will Sparks, Steve Angello and Bolaget provided the show on day two.
-In total, the festival was visited by 8,000 guests per day.
+A total of 14 artists and bands performed, with Victor Leksell, Dada Life, and Daniela Rathana getting the audience rocking on day one, and Will Sparks, Steve Angello, and Bolaget providing the show on day two.
+In total, the festival attracted 8,000 guests per day.

 – We sold out.
-Even before the festival had started, we could ascertain that all VIP tickets and 2-day tickets were sold out, says Åsa Johansson, Event & Social Media Manager at Amaze Festival.
+Even before the festival had started, we could confirm that all VIP tickets and 2-day tickets were sold out, says Åsa Johansson, former Event & Social Media Manager at Amaze Festival.

 Bolaget at Amaze Festival.
 Photo: Albin Hag.